altocodenl/tagaway/readme.md

       - For end:            {t: INT, a: 'upl', id: INTEGER, pro: UNDEFINED|PROVIDER, op: 'end'}
       - For cancel:         {t: INT, a: 'upl', id: INTEGER, pro: UNDEFINED|PROVIDER, op: 'cancel'}
       - For single upload:  {t: INT, a: 'upl', id: INTEGER, pro: UNDEFINED|PROVIDER, op: 'upload',   fileId: STRING (id of newly created file),    tags: UNDEFINED|[STRING, ...], deg:90|-90|180|UNDEFINED}
-      - For repeated:       {t: INT, a: 'upl', id: INTEGER, pro: UNDEFINED|PROVIDER, op: 'repeated', fileId: STRING (id of file already existing), tags: UNDEFINED|[STRING, ...], name: STRING (name of file being uploaded)}
+      - For repeated:       {t: INT, a: 'upl', id: INTEGER, pro: UNDEFINED|PROVIDER, op: 'repeated', fileId: STRING (id of file already existing), tags: UNDEFINED|[STRING, ...], filename: STRING (name of file being uploaded)}
-      - For invalid:        {t: INT, a: 'upl', id: INTEGER, pro: UNDEFINED|PROVIDER, op: 'invalid',  name: STRING, error: STRING|OBJECT}
+      - For invalid:        {t: INT, a: 'upl', id: INTEGER, pro: UNDEFINED|PROVIDER, op: 'invalid',  filename: STRING, error: STRING|OBJECT}
-      - For too large file: {t: INT, a: 'upl', id: INTEGER, pro: UNDEFINED|PROVIDER, op: 'tooLarge', name: STRING, size: INTEGER} - This should be prevented by the client or the import process but we create an entry in case the API is used directly.
+      - For too large file: {t: INT, a: 'upl', id: INTEGER, pro: UNDEFINED|PROVIDER, op: 'tooLarge', filename: STRING, size: INTEGER} - This should be prevented by the client or the import process (and added within the `start` log) but we create a separate entry in case the API is used directly to make an upload.
       - For provider error: {t: INT, a: 'upl', id: INTEGER, pro: PROVIDER,           op: 'providerError', error: STRING|OBJECT} - Note: this is only possible for an upload triggered by an import.

 - stat:...: statistics